 Many patients undergo surgery or radiation as part of their treatment, which can lead to physical limitations.
 Physical therapy plays a vital role in helping patients regain strength, flexibility, and mobility.
 A tailored physical therapy program can help improve overall functional abilities.

 Treatment for Ewing Sarcoma can lead to immediate and long-term side effects, including fatigue, pain, and emotional challenges.
-Ongoing care involves managing these side effects through medication, counseling, and support groups to enhance the quality of life.
+Ongoing care involves managing these side effects through medication, counselling, and support groups to enhance the quality of life.

 Long after treatment ends, patients may experience late effects side effects that appear months or years later.
 These can include heart or lung problems, growth issues in children, and the risk of developing a second cancer.
 Regular monitoring allows for early detection and management of these potential complications.

 Dealing with cancer and its treatment can be emotionally challenging.
-Mental health support, through counseling or support groups, is an essential part of follow-up care.
+Mental health support, through counselling or support groups, is an essential part of follow-up care.
 These resources can help patients and their families cope with the psychological aspects of recovery.

 Proper nutrition is crucial for recovery and overall well-being.
 A dietitian can provide personalized nutritional guidance to help manage side effects, maintain a healthy weight, and support the body's healing process.

-Follow-up care after Ewing Sarcoma treatment is a multi-faceted approach designed to support physical and emotional recovery, prevent relapse, and manage late effects of treatment.
+Follow-up care after Ewing Sarcoma treatment is a multi-faceted approach designed to support physical and emotional recovery, prevent relapse, and manage the late effects of treatment.
 Through regular medical checkups, targeted therapies, and supportive services, patients can navigate the post-treatment landscape with confidence.

 Being in remission for Ewing Sarcoma is a significant milestone.
 However, maintaining your health and preventing recurrence requires continuous effort.
 Here are essential tips to assist you during this period: